As filed with the Securities and Exchange Commission on March 14, 2005

 Consent of Independent Registered Public Accounting Firm

-We consent to the incorporation by reference in the Registration Statement (Form S-8) pertaining to the National Oilwell Varco, Inc. Employee Stock Purchase Plan of our reports dated March 7, 2005, with respect to the consolidated financial statements and schedule of National Oilwell, Inc., predecessor company of National Oilwell Varco, Inc., included in its Annual Report (Form 10-K) for the year ended December 31, 2004, and National Oilwell, Inc. managements assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting of National Oilwell, Inc. included therein, filed with the Securities and Exchange Commission.
+We consent to the incorporation by reference in the Registration Statement (Form S-8) pertaining to the National Oilwell Varco Long-Term Incentive Plan of our reports dated March 7, 2005, with respect to the consolidated financial statements and schedule of National Oilwell, Inc., predecessor company of National Oilwell Varco, Inc. included in its Annual Report (Form 10-K) for the year ended December 31, 2004, and National Oilwell, Inc. managements assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting of National Oilwell, Inc. included therein, filed with the Securities and Exchange Commission.

 /s/ ERNST & YOUNG LLP